 When does the 2021 NCAA Football season begin?

-The postseason will begin on December 18, 2021 and end on January 10, 2022, with the College Football Playoff (CFP) National Championship taking place at the Lucas Oil Stadium in Indianapolis.
+The postseason will begin on December 18, 2021 and end (any all-star games aside) on January 10, 2022, with the College Football Playoff (CFP) National Championship taking place at the Lucas Oil Stadium in Indianapolis.

 The NFL might have the marquee players earning big bucks that the average fan could only dream of making, but college football will always have a special place in the hearts of the American public.

 Not only does college football have a longer, richer history than the NFL, but it has particular appeal in those towns and cities that the professional game has neglected.
 Passion for these teams has frequently been passed down through the generations, with college players regarded as hometown heroes by many fans.